Duggar Family Member Getting Married: What Extended Family Member Is Tying The Knot Now?

-The news is out, and another Duggar family member is getting married, but it is an extended family member and not one of the Duggar girls or boys just yet.
+The news is out, and another Duggar family member is getting married, but it is an extended family member and not one of the Duggar girls or boys this time around.
 Fans would love to hear that John-David has found love or that Joy-Anna Duggar is tying the knot with her new boyfriend.
 Jinger Duggar recently got married, but this time around it is one of Anna Duggar’s sisters that will be tying the knot.
 Radar Online shared the news about Anna’s sister getting engaged and what is going on.

 Duggar Family: SLAMMED For Tweeting About Evils of Money https://t.co/al9GV9f1E2 #DuggarFamily